March 1, 1997 — Portland, ME

 Acoustic guitar — make/model

-The specific acoustic guitar used for "Talk" at Teatro Olimpico, Rome (2/22/97) has not been confirmed.
+The specific acoustic guitar used for "Talk" (from Billy Breathes) at Teatro Olimpico, Rome (2/22/97) has not been confirmed.
 Make, model, and year of the instrument are unknown.

 -